 Tanya Khemet, CPM MPH, is a licensed midwife at a Federally Qualified Health Center in Sacramento, caring for low-income families in a multi-disciplinary setting.
 She comes from a family tradition of midwives, was trained at Seattle Midwifery School, and apprenticed with midwives in Seattle, Senegal and Jamaica.
 She joined NACPM in the fall of 2012 because of her commitment to bringing the midwifery model of care to the medically underserved and those at risk of poor birth outcomes.

-Kaye Kanne, CDM, CPM, is a licensed midwife and founder of the Juneau Family Health and Birth Center, a nonprofit organization that combines healthcare, family support and midwife birth center in one location.
+Kaye Kanne, CDM, CPM, is a licensed midwife and founder of the Juneau Family Health and Birth Center, a nonprofit organization in Juneau, Alaska, that provides a midwife clinic and birth center.
+She retired from the Juneau Family Health and Birth Center in 2014, and established Birth Center Foundations, a consulting business to help with all aspects of starting and maintaining birth centers.
 Kaye worked with the Alaska legislature to create a Board for Certified Direct Entry Midwives in 1992 and Medicaid coverage for CDM’s in 1993.
-She is treasurer of NACPM and also serves on the Commission for the Accreditation of Birth Centers.
+She also served on the Commission for the Accreditation of Birth Centers (CABC) for five years and is now an Accreditation Specialist with CABC.
+Mother of three and grandmother of four are always her favorite roles.

 NACPM Board Members